Andover-Robotics/software-docs/hardware-interaction/inertial-measurement-unit.md

 {% hint style="info" %}
 Q: Why do we have to use `firstAngle` to refer to the heading?
 If we need to access the Z-axis, couldn't we have `AxesOrder.XYZ` and use `thirdAngle`?

 A: We have chosen `firstAngle` as our convention because of Road Runner.
 Road Runner Quickstart's FTC integration classes implement the `getExternalHeading` method by accessing the `firstAngle` of the input `Orientation`.
-It is a good idea to share the `BNO055IMU` instance used by Road Runner To minimize ambiguity and hide the implementation details of `Orientation`, you are free to wrap the access logic in your own class.
+It is a good idea to share the `BNO055IMU` instance used by Road Runner, since it is redundant to initialize another instance during a match.
+To minimize ambiguity and hide the implementation details of `Orientation`, you are free to wrap the access logic in your own class.
 {% endhint %}

 For a complete reference of the `BNO055IMU` class, check out the following source file from OpenFTC.
 Since the class is technically not part of the official `org.firstinspires` packages, you cannot find it in the official JavaDocs.
 Instead, you can read the inline JavaDoc source located in its extracted source file below: